Ranked Enumeration of Conjunctive Query Results: Extensions

 \subsection{Ranked Enumeration of UCQs}

 We begin by discussing how ranked enumeration of full UCQs can be done.
 The first observation is that given a full UCQ $\varphi = \varphi_1 \cup \dots \varphi_\ell$, if the ranked enumeration of each $\varphi_i$ can be performed efficiently, then we can perform ranked enumeration for the union of query results.
-This can be achieved by applying~\autoref{thm:main} to each $\varphi_i$ and introducing another priority queue that compares the score of the answer tuples of each $\varphi_i$, pops the smallest result, and fetches the next smallest tuple from the data structure of $\varphi_i$ accordingly.
+This can be achieved by applying \autoref{thm:main} to each $\varphi_i$ and introducing another priority queue that compares the score of the answer tuples of each $\varphi_i$, pops the smallest result, and fetches the next smallest tuple from the data structure of $\varphi_i$ accordingly.
 Although each $\varphi_i(D)$ does not contain duplicates, it may be the case that the same tuple is generated by multiple $\varphi_i$.
 Thus, we need to introduce a mechanism to ensure that all tuples with the same weight are enumerated in a specific order.
-Fortunately, this is easy to accomplish by modifying~\autoref{algo:enumeration} to enumerate all tuples with the same score in lexicographic increasing order.
+Fortunately, this is easy to accomplish by modifying Algorithm~\ref{algo:enumeration} to enumerate all tuples with the same score in lexicographic increasing order.
+The choice of lexicographic ordering as a tie-breaking criteria is not the only valid choice.
+As long as the ties are broken consistently, other ranking functions can also be used.
 This ensures that tuples from each $\varphi_i$ also arrive in the same order.
 Since each $\varphi_i$ is enumerable in ranked order with delay $O(\log|D|)$ and the overhead of the priority queue is $O(\ell)$ (priority queue contains at most one tuple from each $\varphi_i$), the total delay guarantee is bounded by $O(\ell \cdot \log|D|) = O(\log|D|)$ as the query size is a constant.
 The space usage is determined by the largest fractional hypertree-width across all decompositions of subqueries in $\varphi$.
-This immediately leads to the following corollary of the main result.
+This immediately leads to the following result.

-\begin{corollary} Let $\varphi = \varphi_1 \cup \dots \varphi_\ell$ be a full UCQ.
+\begin{thm} Let $\varphi = \varphi_1 \cup \dots \varphi_\ell$ be a full UCQ.
 Let \fhw\ denote the fractional hypertree-width of all decompositions across all CQs $\varphi_i$, and $\rf$ be a ranking function that is compatible with the decomposition of each $\varphi_i$.
 Then, for any input database $D$, we can pre-process $D$ in time and space,

 such that for any $k$, we can enumerate the top-$k$ tuples of $\varphi(D)$ with